 A deeper distinction between the PMBoK and PRINCE2 relates to the philosophies implicit in the methods.
-The PMBoK implies that 'project management' is the work of a project manager, whereas in PRINCE2, 'project management' is the process that organisations use to govern and deliver projects.
+The PMBoK implies that 'project management' is the work of a project manager, whereas in PRINCE2, 'project management' is the process that organisations use to govern and deliver projects, and the project manager is but one of the important roles involved.
 Organisations aligned with the PMBoK might hold the project manager accountable for the success of a project.
-Under PRINCE2, the project manager is never accountable to the organisation for the success of a project, merely responsible to the Project Board, which is held accountable by the organisation as a whole.
+Under PRINCE2, the project manager is never accountable to the organisation for the success of a project, merely responsible to the Project Board; it is the Project Board in general, and the Executive in particular, who is held accountable for project success by the organisation as a whole.
 While professional project managers should have no problems in operating in a PRINCE2 environment, PRINCE2 does explicitly consider the need for additional support for 'accidental' project managers; again the distinction between those 'accountable' and those 'responsible' is critical, and the Project Board must be more proactive in supporting an 'accidental' project manager.